ethankennerly/climate-champion/design.md

     1. [ ] Starts too stressful.
 Maybe start off pre-industrial?
     1. [ ] Bit chaotic.
     1. [ ] What is most optimal?
+        1. [ ] Start meter fill in middle.
         1. [ ] Couple travels from home to plot.
             1. [ ] Hammer animates and radial meter appears.
             1. [ ] When meter is full, couple brings product home.